SAP-samples/cloud-btp-cli-api-codejam/README.md

 This CodeJam introduces attendees to `btp`, the CLI for the SAP Business Technology Platform (SAP BTP).
 Here's the description of the btp CLI from the official download page: "_Use the btp CLI for account administration on SAP BTP.
 The btp CLI is only available for global accounts on feature set B (for example, SAP BTP Trial accounts)_".

-It also introduces attendees to the APIs for SAP BTP, the [Core Services for SAP BTP](https://api.sap.com/package/SAPCloudPlatformCoreServices/rest).
+It also introduces attendees to the APIs for SAP BTP, the Core Services for SAP BTP, which, [according to the SAP API Business Hub](https://api.sap.com/package/SAPCloudPlatformCoreServices/rest), allow you to "manage, build, and extend the core capabilities of SAP BTP."

 ## About this CodeJam